The DeWalt DXPW3425 is a gas-powered pressure washer offering a maximum water pressure of 3400 PSI and flow of 2.5 GPM. (Read full specs)

 Red cross: Not recommended.
 Green check: Suitable.
 Orange check: Use with caution.

-- Accessories: Included with the DeWalt DXPW3425 are also the owner's manual (opens in a new tab) and some basic documentation to get you promptly started, along with several accessories, such as soap hose, pressure hose, wand, spray gun, oil and nozzle cleaner.
+- Accessories: Included with the DeWalt DXPW3425 are also the owner's manual (opens in a new tab) and some basic documentation to get you promptly started, along with several accessories, such as wand, nozzle cleaner, soap hose, spray gun, oil and pressure hose.

 - Emissions: The DeWalt DXPW3425 is EPA-approved and CARB-compliant.
-Thus, selling and purchasing this pressure washer is allowed in each of the 50 states, including California.
+Therefore, the sale and purchase of this pressure washer is permitted in all of the 50 states, including California.

 The DeWalt DXPW3425's performance versus other pressure washers